6 Tricks and Tips to Keep a Whiteboard Clean

 1. Follow the maintenance instructions: This first tip may seem obvious, but it’s one people often skip or forget about when using a whiteboard.
 PolyVision is a world leader when it comes to producing white and chalk CeramicSteel boards for a wide variety of environments.
 Scientists at PolyVision say the number one way to keep a board looking new is to take time to read the maintenance instructions before ever writing on the surface.
 If you’ve lost your instructions, we have a simple step-by-step process on whiteboard surface care to keep it looking brand new.

-2. Erasing is not enough: While erasing works wonderfully at first, its effectiveness wears off if more cleaning isn’t done.
+2. Use erasers and cleaning solution: While erasing works wonderfully at first, its effectiveness wears off if more cleaning isn’t done.
 “Occasionally we’ll receive a question about boards becoming more difficult to erase over time,” says Becky Lewis, a customer service representative for PolyVision.
 “When the customer is asked if they’ve ever cleaned their board, they’re often surprised that it’s something that must be done to maintain performance.
 Cleaning the board with a recommended solution always solves the issue of erasability with CeramicSteel.”

-4. Cleaners to use: Again, a mix of isopropyl alcohol and water is the best solution to clean a whiteboard, but there are a variety of other options that work just as well.
+4. Homemade whiteboard cleaner: Again, a mix of isopropyl alcohol and water is the best solution to clean a whiteboard, but there are a variety of other options that work just as well.
 Using a cloth moistened with whiteboard cleaner is enough to keep a board clean if used every week.
 Warm soapy water, window cleaner and peroxide all work well too.
 Be sure to stay away from wax-based cleaners as they leave a pesky film on the whiteboard.

-6. Permanent marker isn’t permanent: Worry may set in if you realize permanent marker was used on a whiteboard, but don’t fear, even permanent marker can be removed.
+6. How to remove permanent marker: Worry may set in if you realize permanent marker was used on a whiteboard, but don’t fear, even permanent marker can be removed.
 Trace the permanent marker content with a dry erase marker, erase it and you’ll find a clean slate due to the non-polar solvent in dry erase markers.
 Any of the cleaners mentioned above also contain organic solvents like 2-butoxyethanol that can help erase permanent pigment.